NatLabRockies/AdaptiveComputing/README.md

 * IPython
 * Matplotlib
 * Optional: Jupyter notebooks and Jupytext
+* Optional: Hero task scheduler (to run simulations on separate processes, e.g., to use HPC resources)

 #### Option 1: Install locally using a package manager
 For example, on mac